tahscenery/pong/README.md

 ## How to run

-To run the game, use
+To play the game on Windows and Linux, run:

 ```
 cargo run --features "vulkan"
 ```

-on Windows and Linux, and
+And on macOS run:

 ```
 cargo run --features "metal"
 ```

-on macOS.

 For building without any graphics backend, you can use